-U.S. Bishops Elect Their First Latino President: Archbishop José Gomez
+U.S. Catholic Bishops Elect Their First Latino President: Archbishop José Gomez

 "DACA youth are leaders in our parishes and significant contributors to our economy and communities," Vásquez says.
 "They are hard-working young people who know the United States as their only home.
 We continue to urge Congress and the President to work together to find a permanent legislative solution to the plight of all DREAMers, including DACA beneficiaries."

+In response to the El Paso, Texas, attack that targeted Latino shoppers at a Walmart in August, Gomez wrote an essay for Angelus News in which he said, "With El Paso a line has been crossed in our nation."

+"If 'white nationalism' is on the rise," Gomez wrote, "it is a sign of how far we have fallen from the Christian universalism of our nation's founding ideals."

-The USCCB's incoming president also is the author of a 2013 book about migration, titled Immigration and the Next America: Renewing the Soul of Our Nation.
+The USCCB's incoming president also is the author of several books, including a 2013 book about migration titled Immigration and the Next America: Renewing the Soul of Our Nation.